ashinkarov/nvim-agda/README.md

     is no visual response when one is typing things like `\alpha`.
 Should we implement a [which-key](https://github.com/liuchengxu/vim-which-key)
     for the insert mode?

+### Done
+  * Support working with multiple files.
+Currently we assume a single file per vim instance.
+See #1 for more details.

 # Credit
   * https://github.com/coot/vim-agda-integration